Correct bounds on the Ising lace-expansion coefficients: Definition

 \subsection{The lace expansion}

-Making heavy use of the random-current representation and the SST, we derived in \cite{s07} the lace expansion (= the recursion equation \refeq{laceexp} below) for the two-point function.
+By heavy use of the random-current representation and the SST, we derived in \cite[Section~2.2]{s07} the lace expansion (= the recursion equation \refeq{laceexp} below) for the two-point function.
 To explain it, we first define